Introduction to QuickBooks 2018

-In the first lesson, you'll become familiar with the QuickBooks interface.
+In this lesson, you'll become familiar with the QuickBooks interface.
 You'll find out how the pros use QuickBooks to simultaneously manage common accounting tasks for multiple companies, you'll get to set up a QuickBooks Company of your very own, and you'll learn some QuickBooks terminology.

 You'll practice many new skills in this class, so it's important that you have a copy of QuickBooks installed on your computer before you begin.